 Reading Time: 3 minutes 油管：my Youtube 2022 video for BRK HQ video below (narration mostly in Chinese) Charlie Munger We know Charlie Munger (Wiki) passed away recently, and he was the vice chairman of Berkshire Hathaway: he had some influence on Warren Buffet’s investments over the years, including See’s Candy, Coca Cola and so on.
 Here is the free

 Reading Time: < 1 minute Financial education for the kids of course, learn from the grand master is the best way.
 Here it is, buffett’s secret millionaire’s club cartoon.
 This is a more systematic approach, which includes a lot different concept on personal finance and investing, such as saving, rate of return/capital expenditure (modeled after See’s Candy), etc.

-Reading Time: < 1 minute courtesy of CNN UK (link here): translating financial jargon into plain English, CNN’s Jim Boulden tackles EBITDA and a classroom of children.
+Reading Time: < 1 minute courtesy of CNN UK (CNN video link no longer available, here is a text link on LinkedIn, LinkedIn registeration needed): translating financial jargon into plain English, CNN’s Jim Boulden tackles EBITDA and a classroom of children.
 EBITDA stands for earnings before interest, tax, depreciation and amortization.

 Reading Time: < 1 minute Any good financial TV program like the MarketPlace at NPR?
 I saw this question at the famous bbs at mit.
 Personally I think Nightly Business Report at PBS is a good source.
 They are not perfect, sometimes they are even boring, like the “Stocks in the News” segement where Paul kangas usually just reports Pfizer